yegonk815/yegonk815/README.md

 👋 Hi!
-I'm Krystal and I'm an accountant for a public pensions system.
+I'm Krystal and I'm an accountant for a public pension system.

 ✍️ I've been self-studying computer programming concepts using Python since 2017 and am finally at the point where I'm writing code that I can use to automate my job more.